DEPARTMENT OF MICROGRAVITY AND TRANSLATIONAL REGENERATIVE MEDICINE

 We are investigating the molecular mechanism of action of curcumin variants using a metastasis model with breast cancer cells.

-Sie können eine Nachricht versenden an: Dr. rer. nat.
+Sie können eine Nachricht versenden an: PD Dr. rer. nat. habil.
 Marcus Krüger

 Sicherheitsabfrage: